Want Huge Long-Term Gains? Look For These 5 Barriers To Entry…

 Before long, a second player joins the game, and then another follows and then a few more.
 As they elbow for room, prices always drop to attract or retain customers.

 Over time, returns on capital in highly competitive industries will fall down toward the cost of capital.
 It’s Management 101.

 Consider this… The grocery chain Kroger (NYSE: KR) now ekes out a razor-thin profit margin of 1-2% each year.
 That means it retains just a penny or two of net income for every dollar of sales.
 And it’s one of the most efficient in the cutthroat grocery business.

 But what if that pie is never divided into tiny slivers?
 What if the entire dish is served up to two or three lucky recipients?
 That way, each could feast on a heaping portion that spills over the edges of the plate…

 If this sounds appetizing, then you understand why barriers to entry can be so valuable.
 They scare away potential competitors like a fierce guard dog.
-Let’s take a look at five of the most common barriers.
+Let’s take a look at five of the most common barriers to entry.
 Once you see an example, you’ll immediately understand what makes them so powerful for companies (and lucrative for investors who own shares)…

 5 Common Barriers To Entry

 Some industries require stacks of permits just to get a foot in the door, followed by layers of rules, regulations and oversight.
 The hassle (and cost) of ongoing compliance scares away potential players.

 One textbook example is the credit-ratings agency.
 Every major corporate borrower in the world must get a credit check, but there are only a small handful of accredited organizations that can issue them.